 The Chair: Thank you.

 Baroness Berridge: The whole point of these public inquiries is that they are independent.
-The Government are responsible under the legislation for commissioning these inquiries and have a sponsor team.
+The Government is responsible under the legislation for commissioning these inquiries and have a sponsor team.
 Often there will be a very large team in any government department to be represented at the public inquiry.
 Now that we have what you have described as this dynamic, which is centred in the Cabinet Office, do you not think there are risks to this and that public inquiries with the unit are too close to government in a number of those functions?
 The perception of the outsider is that with all this expertise spinning around the Cabinet Office there is merit in having something that sits outside of government to capture this information.

 Simon Madden: The type of work and the best practice that we are looking at in the unit are things that relate to how to set up an inquiry, not to the substance of the inquiries themselves.
 The inquiry chair is always responsible for that inquiry.
 So the role of the unit that Luke heads in no way seeks to influence or direct the individual work of each inquiry.